MJKWoolnough/byteio/README.md

 ```go
 func (e *BigEndianReader) ReadUintX() (uint64, int, error)
 ```
-ReadUintX reads an unsinged integer that was encoded using a variable number of bytes.
+ReadUintX reads an unsigned integer that was encoded using a variable number of bytes.

 #### type BigEndianWriter